Massachusetts Daily Fantasy Sports

 Upcoming Regulation and Expected Changes

 The most likely change to Massachusetts gambling laws revolves around its sports betting legislation.
-At the time of writing, Governor Charlie Baker had just revealed his latest proposal to legalize and tax sports betting for both online and in Massachusetts casinos.
-The proposal also suggests that daily fantasy sports operators will be allowed to offer sports bets, and have a tax slapped on the revenues.
+At the time of writing, Governor Charlie Baker had just revealed his latest proposal to legalize and tax sports betting for both online and in land-based casinos.
+The proposal also suggests that the Massachusets DFS operators will be allowed to offer sports bets, and have a tax slapped on the revenues.
 Betting on college and other amateur sports competitions of any kind will be illegal.
+If you want to get more details regarding the gambling in the US, check our dedicated page too.